whlapinel/separate-setting-manager/progress-log.md

 ## 12/18:

 Tons of progress over the weekend.
 Switched from json-server to postgreSQL and created a solid and simple schema, rewrote and simplified the code to conform to new schema,  switched everything to server components and implemented server actions.
 Only client components remaining are the add/delete class forms (need to write the edit forms, and all forms for students and testEvents).
 "My classes" and calendar appear fully functional with no bugs evident.
+Oh, and switched from JS to TS (loving it!!).
 Freaking awesome.

 ### need to: